Riders standing beside adventure motorcycles in Cuba

 Trinidad: 1514, cobblestones, and a cave nightclub.

 One of the oldest Spanish colonial cities in the Americas.
 Casas particulares above the plaza.
-Bikes unhappy on the stones.
 People very happy underground.

 Road Stories